 - Measure your existing fascia board to determine what size is needed.
 (1×6″, 1×8″, 1×10″, etc…)

-- Prep your fascia by painting with a water proof paint
+- Prep your fascia by painting with a waterproof paint

 - Remove all gutters and brackets from the existing fascia while the paint dries